ohbm/osr2023/submit.md

 {::options parse_block_html="false" /}
 {::options parse_block_html="true" /}
 <p align="justify">
-  **Emergent sessions** are live discussions among a small group of panel members, mediated by a host.
+  **Emergent sessions** are live discussions among a small group of panel members, mediated by a host and open to audience of the OSR.
 The discussions may cover more advanced topics related to open-science or EDI (Equality, Diversity and Inclusion) issues.
 </p>
 <p align="justify">
 During the OSR attendees can hold **hybrid emergent sessions**. <br>